 Avoid Mouse and Rat Droppings

-The serious nature of a hantavirus infection, coupled with the lack of a specific treatment protocol, results in a high fatality rate for infected individuals.
+The serious nature of hantavirus infection, coupled with the lack of a specific treatment protocol, results in a high fatality rate for infected individuals.
 For these reasons, avoiding contact with mouse and rat droppings and urine represents the truly best course to take to protect a person’s health and welfare.
-If a person encounters a rodent infestation, and associated feces and urine, at a home or business, seeking a professional mouse rat and droppings cleanup specialist is advisable.
+If a person encounters a rodent infestation, and associated feces and urine, at a home or business, seeking a professional mouse rat and droppings cleanup specialist are advisable.

 A professional mouse and rat droppings cleanup specialist has the background, equipment, and tools necessary to safely and completely eliminate the presence of these potentially harmful substances.